Has your pet bearded dragon been experiencing eye problems?

 You will want to look for tiny black or red dots.

-These dots are the mites which have burrowed into your pet’s skin.
+These dots are the mites that have burrowed into your pet’s skin.

 Mites are carriers of viruses and bacteria, which are causes of bearded dragon eye problems.